-Now, in order to understand gist or deeper meaning of ‘Gur Charan Kamal‘, ‘Gur Charan Dhoorh‘, or ‘Gur Moorat‘, first we need to understand who the true Guru is in Sikhi.
+Thus, in order to understand the spiritual meaning of ‘Gur Charan Kamal‘, ‘Gur Charan Dhoorh‘ or ‘Gur Moorat‘, first we need to understand who the ‘Saadh’, Guru or ‘Sant’ is in Sikhi of Baabaa Nanak.

 - ਕਹੁ ਕਬੀਰ ਮੈ ਸੋ ਗੁਰੁ ਪਾਇਆ ਜਾ ਕਾ ਨਾਉ ਬਿਬੇਕੋੁ ॥੪॥੫॥: Says Kabeer, I have found that Guru, whose Name is ‘Bibek(u)’ (Wisdom, Discerning Intelligence…). ||4||5|| (sggs 793).